Nothing says delicious like my Tex-Mex Jambalaya. Take this classic dish to the next level my delicious Version of Jambalaya it's sure to impress!

 Living in Florida has certainly enhanced our menu options with the wide variety of Regional and Southern cooking available.
 When I shop I find different cuts of meat, tropical produce and a wealth of Latin ingredients to spice up my dishes!

 We still enjoy going out to dinner and experimenting with new restaurants and dishes and recently Lisa and I tried a Louisiana-themed restaurant in Kissimmee and Lisa tried the Jambalaya.
-While she did enjoy it, I looked at the dish and began thinking how I could change it to be more what we both expected, keeping with my style of cooking.
+While she did enjoy it, I looked at the dish and began thinking about how I could change it to be more what we both expected, keeping with my style of cooking.
 Not to say the dish was not prepared correctly and wasn’t tasty, but I tend to think of things differently and so far it’s worked out pretty well!

 Needless to say both times I made this dish it met with rave reviews.
 I love it when no ones speaking at the dinner table because they’re too busy eating!